LAPLAS Institute as the most prominent and strategic development areas recognizes the following ones:

 - Ultrahigh-vacuum complex based on the Multiprobe MXPS VT AFM system (Omicron, Germany) that is designed for the experimental research in the field of new generation of ultraprecision time and purity standards, laser cooling and spectroscopy of quantum states of thorium ions;

-- Wide range of analytical and measuring equipment, including both standard pieces of equipment, such as electron and optical microscopes, optical, x-ray and mass spectrometers, etc., and unique laser interferometers, energy analyzers, ion scattering spectrometers, thermal desorption rigs, etc. that were designed in the LAPLAS Institute;
+- Wide range of analytical and measuring equipment, including both standard pieces of equipment, such as electron and optical microscopes, optical, x-ray and mass spectrometers, etc., and unique laser interferometers, energy analyzers, ion scattering spectrometers, thermal desorption rigs, etc. that were designed in LAPLAS Institute;

-- Analytical equipment of the Center for composites technologies and photonics materials of the Obninsk Institute for Nuclear Power Engineering that is designed for the complex analysis of structure of different materials, as well as their mechanical, electrophysical, magnetic and optical characteristics.
+- Analytical equipment of the Center for composites technologies and photonics materials of Obninsk Institute for Nuclear Power Engineering that is designed for the complex analysis of structure of different materials, as well as their mechanical, electrophysical, magnetic and optical characteristics.